 When inflation drives up the price of goods and services, currency has less value, and the cost of living increases.
 Because the cost of living is always changing, the wages you offer your employees should, too.

 To determine the cost of living, you can look at the Social Security Administration.
 The cost of living adjustment (COLA) is an increase in Social Security benefits to adapt to the economy.
-For 2021, the COLA is 5.9%—the highest increase in 40 years.
+For 2022, the COLA is 5.9%—the highest increase in 40 years.
 Offering a 5.9% raise would match this annual cost of living adjustment.

 You might also offer a salary increase based on merit.
 Maybe you have an employee who took on new responsibilities or added a new skill or title.
 For example, you would probably give a raise to an employee who becomes a CPA.

 Merit-based raises might not be widespread.
 If you do give raises to all your employees, the amounts might differ based on performance.
 Carefully calculate raises based on merit.
 Determine which employees best met your company’s goals, who added the most value, and who went above and beyond their regular job duties.
 Keep detailed documents backing up your decision.

 One benefit of merit-based raises is to encourage other employees to pick it up a notch.
 If an employee doesn’t receive a raise, they might wonder how they can improve their work.

-You might give a raise for employees who reach milestones, like being with your company for five years.
+You might give a raise to employees who reach milestones, like being with your company for five years.
 This shows employees you value their service and want to keep them around for years to come.